 Please note that the responses set out below are of a general nature and should not be relied on in the absence of specific legal advice.

-Arbitration is an agreed process between parties in dispute for one or more arbitrators appointed by them or by default to determine a dispute between them.
+Arbitration is a process where parties in dispute agree for one or more persons appointed by them or appointed by default to determine their dispute.

 How is a dispute referred to arbitration?

-In order to arbitrate a dispute there must also be a binding agreement between the parties to either submit all or certain disputes between them to arbitration.
+There needs to be an agreement between the parties to submit disputes between them to arbitration.
 It is not necessary for an arbitration agreement to be in writing unless one of the parties is a “consumer” in which case the Arbitration Act 1996 sets out specific requirements before such an arbitration agreement is enforceable.